Beer-lovin’ softball team raises spirits and funds for Kansas community

 All of the proceeds from the most recent One Pitch Classic, held in October, benefited Madison Francis.
 Madison, 5, was diagnosed with a form of spindle cell sarcoma in August.

-“On August 1, my husband and I were getting ready for bed and we noticed a really large lump in her stomach.
-It was not there the night before so we were a bit concerned so we took her to a local hospital.
+“On August 1, my husband and I were getting ready for bed, and we noticed a really large lump in her stomach.
+It was not there the night before, so we were a bit concerned, so we took her to a local hospital.
 They did some scans.
 They told us it was a mass.
-They didn’t really know what it was, so they sent us to the oncologist in Kansas City and on August 2 she got a biopsy and a week later we were told it is stage four,” said Madison’s mother Jerika Francis.
+They didn’t really know what it was, so they sent us to the oncologist in Kansas City, and on August 2, she got a biopsy, and a week later, we were told it is stage four,” said Jerika Francis, Madison’s mother.

 Jerika is a Garden Plain native.
 She went to school with several of the guys on the Pearlsnaps.

 Randolph said the tournament raised nearly $8,000 for the Francis family.
-It comes as a big relief for Jerika as she recently had to quit her job in order to care for Madison as they travel back and forth from Kansas City and their home in Norwich.
+It is a big relief for Jerika as she recently had to quit her job to care for Madison as they travel back and forth from Kansas City and their home in Norwich.

 Other Pearlsnaps’ ‘fun’draisers